-Google Slides is a freely available presentation tool that is already used by millions of people the world over.
+Google Slides is a freely available presentation tool that is already used by millions of people all over the world.

 It provides a fast and effortless way to create compelling presentations right from our browser (or app).
 Without the hassle of installing third-party applications, you can easily work on Google Slides to draft your next presentation.
 It can also help you collaborate with your team and work on a presentation together.